VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   See also: ndi.file.navigator

-Help for ndi.element.timeseries/getcache is inherited from superclass NDI.ELEMENT
+Help for ndi.element.timeseries/getcache is inherited from superclass ndi.element
 ```

 ---